 Within the comfortable, sheltered confines of the city, weather like this is not such a big deal, but out in the wild of Iceland's hiking trails, the weather can cause serious concern and even become fatal.

 For longer hikes, dehydration can be an issue.
-Now, while it's true that many of Iceland's rivers are glacial, and therefore drinkable, it is still advised that you carry water bottles with you.
-Read up on your desired hike before you go, to be aware of how many water sources are on the way.
+Now, while it's true that many of Iceland's rivers are glacial and therefore drinkable, it is still advised that you carry water bottles with you.
+Read up on your desired hike before you go to be aware of how many water sources are on the way.
 Fatigue can also be a factor, so a good number of energy bars is always a safe bet to ensure you have the stamina to complete the hike.

-When it comes down to your own level of physical fitness, give yourself some leeway as to how challenging you're hoping your hike will be.
+When it comes down to your level of physical fitness, give yourself some leeway as to how challenging you're hoping your hike will be.
 Don't overestimate your abilities and set out on a 12 km hike, only to get stuck halfway.
-One of the great pleasures of hiking in Iceland is that the activity itself comes largely second to the great swathes of beautiful scenery.
+One of the great pleasures of hiking in Iceland is that the activity itself comes secondary to the great swathes of beautiful scenery.
 Take your time, enjoy the walk, and make sure you can get yourself back home.

 And finally... animals.
 Thankfully, there are no bears, no wild cats, no mountain lions or wild boar to concern yourself with here.
-The only furry rascal you might stumble upon is an Arctic Fox, but there's almost no possibility any harm could come to you from such an encounter and it will likely scatter away quickly.
+The only furry rascal you might stumble upon is an Arctic Fox, but there's almost no possibility any harm could come to you from such an encounter, and it will likely scatter away quickly.
 That is, of course, unless you trip over its bushy tail.

-Some people even hike across the whole country, a hike from the north coast of Iceland to the south coast of Iceland takes approximately 18-20 days, and should only be attempted by experienced hikers.
+Some people even hike across the whole country.
+A hike from the north coast of Iceland to the south coast of Iceland takes approximately 18-20 days and should only be attempted by experienced hikers.
 Remember, you will need to carry all of your gear.

-Much shorter hikes, but still considered long hikes (1-6 days) are more popular, demanding for the average hiker, but manageable.
+Much shorter hikes, but still considered long hikes (1-6 days), are more popular, demanding for the average hiker, but manageable.
 Out of those, Laugavegurinn and Fimmvörðuháls are the country's most popular hikes, but other ones include hikes in Hornstrandir in the Westfjords or Víknaslóðir in the East Fjords.
 Shorter half-day hikes are possible all over the country, with several options around Reykjavík.